potatolondon/assetpipe/README.md

     YUI_COMPRESSOR_BINARY = str

-The path to the yuicompressor JAR file
+The path to the yuicompressor JAR file.
+WARNING: Don't use YUI for JS files, because it's deprecated and fails regularly.

 ## Closure Settings

     CLOSURE_BUILDER_BINARY = str

 The path to the closurebuilder script.
 This must be in the closure-library tree for this processor to work.

+## CLOSURE_COMPILER_BINARY = str

+The path to the compiler.jar for closure compiler

 ## Djangoappengine Settings